 Anatomy, Bio-Chemistry & Physiology

-ACROSS: A Complete Review of Short Subjects (Vol-2) has always been counted as the best book for pre-clinical subjects like Anatomy, Bio-Chemistry & Physiology and is used by most students since many years. (updated with link to 2014 edition)
+ACROSS: A Complete Review of Short Subjects (Vol-2) has always been counted as the best book for pre-clinical subjects like Anatomy, Bio-Chemistry & Physiology and is used by most students for many years. (updated with a link to 2014 edition)

 Self Assessment & Review of Basic Subjects (Anatomy & Forensic Medicine) by Arvind Arora (Recommended).
 I have compared recent editions of Arvind Arora books with Across and Amit Ashish.
 I think Arvind Arora new editions are best books to prepare for any subjects.
 The feature I liked most about them is that it now gives notes (description-explanation) on every topic before starting of MCQs.
 This makes it a very good option for students who do not have time to go through textbooks.
 Also, notes given in these books are much better and effective to read when compared to Across.
 So I would recommend all students to read this book instead of classic Across.
 Also, these books are easier to revise compared to ACROSS.